emmajphillips/sei-project-4/README.md

 * Allow creation of multiple boards
 * Ability to share board(s) with others
-* Enable swiping between job status colukn on mobile and tablet views
+* Enable swiping between job status column on mobile and tablet views

+## In summary

+I loved working on JOBR.
+It was a great team and we were able to produce a full stack application which we were all extremely proud of.